OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 The first three columns in the results report the value of `N`, the number of complete fills reported, and the volume of complete fills reported.
 The fourth column shows the number of fills remaining based on the historic order count after subtracting partial fills and the complete fills reported by this strategy.
 Likewise, the fifth column reports remaining volume.
 The results of this strategy are not very promising.
 We can capture a large portion of the missing volume, but a relatively small portion of the order count.
 It is likely that we're capturing a few large cancels with this strategy, thus skewing our results.
 Let's look at another strategy.

 A second hypotheses is that large fills should be relatively rare.
 We would expect that most fills stay within a relatively tight range.
 Removed orders with large volume are therefore more likely to be cancels instead of fills.
 Taking this hypothesis a step further, we might expect order size to cluster around the simple average of all order volumes \(e.g. an assumption that amounts to order sizes being normally distributed\).
-We can spot check this hypothesis by viewing the naive set of trades as a histrogram \(recall that this set treats every removed order as a completed fill\):
+We can spot check this hypothesis by viewing the naive set of trades as a histogram \(recall that this set treats every removed order as a completed fill\):

 ![Histogram of Volumes for Naive Trade Set](img/ex4_cell8.PNG)